Can I earn a doctoral degree in Film and Media Studies at the University of Pittsburgh?

-Is the Film Studies PhD program nationally ranked?
+Is the Film and Media Studies PhD program nationally ranked?

-There are no official rankings of Film Studies departments and programs.
-But the Film Studies program is nationally renowned with faculty active in the Society for Cinema and Media Studies.
+There are no official rankings of Film and Media Studies departments and programs.
+But the University of Pittsburgh's Film and Media Studies program is nationally renowned, with faculty active in the Society for Cinema and Media Studies.

 What type of teaching experience should I expect to receive while working toward my PhD?

-In addition to the teaching opportunities offered by your associated department, the Film Studies program will offer you teaching experience in at least one summer course in film studies.
+In addition to the teaching opportunities offered by your associated department, the Film and Media Studies program will offer you teaching experience in at least one summer course in film studies.

 Do I have to pay two application fees?

 No, you will pay $50 for one application.
-You will apply to the Film Studies PhD program and choose an associated department.
+You will apply to the Film and Media Studies PhD program and choose an associated department.

 How does the application process work?

-Your application will be vetted first by the associated department you have designated, and if accepted, your application will then be vetted by the film studies program.
+Your application will be vetted first by the associated department you have designated, and if accepted, your application will then be vetted by the Film and Media Studies Program.

 What focus should the writing sample have, film or the associated department?

 Since your application will first be vetted by the associated department, your writing sample should be relevant to that department.
-Ideally, it should also be on a topic that is relevant to film studies.
+Ideally, it should also be on a topic that is relevant to Film and Media Studies.